1. It's actually really easy to pack for three weeks in only a backpack.

 4. People are always worth getting to know.

 Give people a chance.
-I can be very deliberate and cautious about the people I let in my life, so this whole "meeting a bunch of new people all at once" situation was definitely out of my comfort zone.
-But I loved it.
-I loved every minute of it.
+We can be very deliberate and cautious about the people we let in our lives, so this whole "meeting a bunch of new people all at once" situation was definitely out of our comfort zone.
+But we loved it.
+We loved every minute of it.
 It was actually genuinely delightful for me as a natural introvert to meet so, *so* many truly interesting people.
 It was a treat.
-Some of those people were only meant to be in my life for that one conversation at the bus stop, but some of them are still in my life and I value that.
+Some of those people were only meant to be in our lives for that one conversation at the bus stop, but some of them are still in our lives and we value that.
 Anyways, this is also good for your soul, so do it.